eti-yen/BlackjackAI/README.md

 ## Basic Usage

-The project is run on Python 3.7.1.
+The project is intended to be run on Python 3.7.
 You can run it using

     python main.py